ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## os_thread_priority {#setting-os_thread_priority}

-Sets the priority ([nice](https://en.wikipedia.org/wiki/Nice_(Unix))) for threads that process queries.
-OS planner uses this priority when choosing the thread for execution.
+Sets the priority ([nice](https://en.wikipedia.org/wiki/Nice_(Unix))) for threads that execute queries.
+OS scheduler considers this priority when choosing the next thread to run on each available CPU core.

 !!! warning "Warning"
     To use this setting, you need to set the `CAP_SYS_NICE` capability.
 The `clickHouse-server` package set it up when installing.
 Some virtual environments don't allow to set the `CAP_SYS_NICE` capability.
 In this case `clickhouse-server` shows an informational message at the start.